 Beginning in 2020, the Maryland Department of the Environment (MDE) initiated a PFAS monitoring program.
-PFOA and PFOS are two of the most prevalent PFAS compounds.
-PFOA and PFOS concentrations from samples taken from our water system in 2022 were below the method detection limit and reported as ND, not detected.
+Our water system was not tested for PFAS in 2022.
 In March 2023, EPA announced proposed Maximum Contaminant Levels (MCLs) of 4 ppt for PFOA and 4 ppt for PFOS, and a Group Hazard Index for four additional PFAS compounds.
-Future regulations would require additional monitoring as well as certain actions for systems above the MCLs or Hazard Index.
+Future regulations would require additional monitoring as well as certain actions for systems above the MCLs.
 EPA will publish the final MCLs and requirements by the end of 2023 or beginning of 2024.
 Additional information about PFAS can be found on the MDE website: https://mde.maryland.gov/PublicHealth/Pages/PFAS-Landing-Page.aspx